yangshun/tech-interview-handbook/apps/website/contents/resume.md

 #### Write a headline for your resume summary

 Instead of writing "Professional Summary" as the title of the section, further concise your experience into a headline with fewer than 10 words.
 Treat it like a slightly more elaborate version of your LinkedIn profile headline.
-Some examples"
+Some examples:

 ##### Software Engineer (Full Stack)